 “With what money?” was Saitou’s immediate, dismissive response.

 Sano would have retorted that he did sometimes do work and get paid for it, and that, being a decent guy unlike some people he knew, he also had friends willing to extend him loans — he’d borrowed money just recently specifically to pay for defense training!
-But he remembered even as the words were forming in his head that he’d spent all of that money to get drunk and was now as broke as usual.
+But he remembered even as the words formed in his head that he’d spent all of that money to get drunk and was now as broke as usual.

 “No,” Saitou went on, “I think you’ll have to do my housework for me.”